Meet Our Attorneys

 These penalties can increase with subsequent convictions.
 If the solicitation involves a minor, this charge can easily become a felony, which can result in significant prison time.

-If you or a loved one have been charged with this crime, it is critical that you start exploring your defense options.
+If you or a loved one have been charged with this crime, it is critical you start exploring your defense options.
 Many of these cases involve entrapment by law enforcement or rely on digital evidence, and a favorable outcome requires knowledgeable and assertive counsel ready to properly illustrate the facts of the case.

 We’re ready to help defend your future and reputation.
 Contact our offices today to request a free case evaluation.